Accessibility links

 • Provide simple framing for unexplained references to people, places, or organizations (e.g., "Czech Minister of the Interior", "a town in Turkey" etc.).
 Assume the reader has no prior context about the article's subject, and they need an explanation and references to be able to understand.

-Choose suitable adjectives (describing words) to refine the style and tone.
-Your prompt might include the following adjectives (or any other adjectives that suit your needs):
+Choose suitable adjectives (describing words) to improve the style and tone.
+Your prompt might include the following adjectives (or any other suitable adjectives):

 • Intriguing, compelling, captivating, insightful, engaging, restrained, professional, objective, clear, concise, fact-based...